andrelucas/akceph-build/README.md

 container.
 It also builds standard Debian packages.

-This is a container with a standard (Ceph version-dependent) build image that you can use as a playground.
-It will build standard debs, sure, but it's also a pretty useful development tool.
-You can trash your own working copy, sure, because that's mounted into the container.
-However you're not hurting the host system at all, and if you break it, just restart the container.
-It won't hurt a bit.
+This is a container with a standard (Ceph version-dependent) build image that you can use to build standard packages, but can also use as a playground.
+In developer mode you can trash your working copy, because that's mounted into the container, but you can't hurt the host system at all.
+(Avoid the pain of trashing your working copy by pushing your changes.)

 Note this doesn't work with Podman at the moment.
 It needs real Docker.
 With Podman a lot more care is required with permissions for mounted directories,